 Dr. Seguin takes extra care during the design and placement process to ensure your satisfaction with the restoration.
 You receive hands-on instruction in oral hygiene to avoid dental bridge problems in the future.
 If you should ever damage the unit or the fit changes, dental bridge repair can often be completed right here at Milford Dental Care.

-Partial dentures and dental implants are not your only options for tooth replacement.
-Talk with Dr. Seguin in Highland, MI about dental bridges.
+Dental implants are not your only option for tooth replacement.
+Talk with Dr. Seguin in Highland, MI, about dental bridges.
 Her number is (248) 845-4575.